woheller69/gptAssist/README.md

 # gptAssist

-gptAssist is a simple WebView wrapper for ChatGPT
+gptAssist is a simple WebView wrapper for ChatGPT.
+It blocks all URLs which are not essential.
+It does not support login via Microsoft or Google account.

 ## License